-Beyond contributing substantial evidence for the maturity of non-invasive MI BCI in general, we claim that our pilots’ performance in the Cybathlon BCI race constitutes a unique proof of competency of the state-of-the-art user-training approach followed.
-In spite of sporadic evidences in the literature for the existence of learning effects in MI BCI, we argue that this study is the very first to showcase strong learning effects beyond reasonable doubt at all levels –neuroimaging, BCI output and application– and, importantly, with two end-users.
-Furthermore, our work offers a unique account of considerably longitudinal training and successful translational use of a MI-based BCI device under such realistic scenarios, what validates the relevance and impact of these findings.
+Our results showcase strong and continuous learning effects at all targeted levels –machine, subject and application– with both end-users over a longitudinal study lasting several months.
+This study provides direct evidence on the existence, extent and impact of subject learning in translational, non-invasive MI BCI.
+Importantly, these learning effects were achieved under uncontrolled circumstances at the pilot’s homes with minimal expert personnel intervention, while the learned outcome was replicated at a demanding international competition –the first of its kind– under adverse circumstances, where our pilots were able to excel.
+Although the competition demands have imposed the nature of this study as observational and uncontrolled, we believe our work still pinpoints key ingredients of a successful mutual learning scheme and contributes to the consolidation of the notion that BCI is a “skill to be learned” [45,46] in the field of EEG- and SMR-based interfaces, where we believe it has been largely neglected.

-Fig. 1.
+Fig 1.
 Cybathlon BCI race track and race completion time.
 (A) Standard race track of Cybathlon’s Brain Runners game graphical user interface.
 Pilots need to deliver the proper command in each color pad (cyan, magenta, yellow) in order to accelerate their own avatar.
 (B) Average and standard deviation of race completion time (s) for pilots P1 and P2 in the first (red) and last (blue) four training sessions including the competition day.
 Statistically significant differences are shown with two-sided Wilcoxon ranksum tests, (***): p<.001.
 (C) Race completion times (s) achieved by pilots P1 and P2 throughout training.
 The corresponding linear fits and Pearson correlation coefficients (significance extracted with Student’s t-distribution) demonstrate training effects.
 Dashed horizontal lines illustrate the minimum and maximum race completion bounds of Cybathlon’s BCI race standard track (perfect control and continuously flawed commands, respectively).
 Vertical lines indicate the date of each racing session.
-Marker colors show the control paradigm employed (see section User-centered BCI design and Materials and Methods).
+Marker colors show the control paradigm employed (see Materials and Methods).
 Record performances are highlighted with red squares.
 The competition performances are highlighted with triangles, green for the qualifier and blue for the final.

 Results